CommerceDataService/pages/README.md

 This repo contains the Jekyll source for the https://pages.cds.commerce.gov/ home page itself.

-The 18F Pages publishing server is available as the [`18f-pages-server` npm](https://www.npmjs.com/package/18f-pages-server), the code for which resides in the [18F/pages-server repository](https://github.com/18F/pages-server/).
+The CDS Pages publishing server is available as the [`18f-pages-server` npm](https://www.npmjs.com/package/18f-pages-server), the code for which resides in the [18F/pages-server repository](https://github.com/18F/pages-server/).
 Complete details on the